elmoren/elmoren.github.io/cv/index.md

 #### Notable Achievements

-- I led an effort to improve our front end developer experience that is going to save hours worth of time per day.
+- I led an effort to improve our front end developer experience.
 I researched and created a plan to break our monolithic front end into a monorepo architecture building with Vite.
 This allowed our tools to give us instant feedback rather than 60 second builds when updating a single line of code.
 This also gives us better linting, easier testing, faster on-boarding, and and upgrade path for our legacy front end systems.
 This was a collaborative effort and I helped my colleagues grow by providing mentorship and opportunities to learn.
 - I led a project that that integrated our system with a new wireless provider that greatly reduced monthly data usage costs.
 We developed tools that saved internal customers hours of time and created dashboards that provide insights for better decision making.

 ---